SharePoint/PnP-Guidance/articles/Document-library-templates-sample-app-for-SharePoint.md

 ## Before you begin
 <a name="sectionSection0"> </a>

-To get started, download the  [ECM.DocumentLibraries](https://github.com/OfficeDev/PnP/tree/master/Samples/ECM.DocumentLibraries) sample app from the [Office 365 Developer patterns and practices](https://github.com/OfficeDev/PnP/tree/dev) project on GitHub.
+To get started, download the  [ECM.DocumentLibraries](https://github.com/OfficeDev/PnP/tree/master/Samples/ECM.DocumentLibraries) sample add-in from the [Office 365 Developer patterns and practices](https://github.com/OfficeDev/PnP/tree/dev) project on GitHub.

-Users accessing the ECM.DocumentLibraries app must have permissions to manage lists.
+Users accessing the ECM.DocumentLibraries add-in must have permissions to manage lists.
 The  **DoesUserHavePermission** method in Default.aspx.cs checks the user's permissions to ensure they can manage lists.
 If the user does not have permissions to manage lists, the app presents an error message to the user.